GoClipse/goclipse/documentation/Installation.md

 If you already have LANG_IDE_NAME installed, and want to update it to a newer release, click `Help -> Check for Updates...`.

 #### :cn: *Note for users in China*
 Note: if you are behind the Great Firewall of China, you are very likely to encounter problems installing LANG_IDE_NAME: blocked connections, timeouts, or slow downloads.
 This is because the update site is hosted in Github, which is blocked or has limited access.
-These alternative steps should help you perform the installation:
+These alternative instructions should let you perform the installation:

+ 1. Download an Eclipse installation which already contains CDT (such as the "Eclipse IDE for C/C++ Developers" package), so CDT doesn't have to be downloaded during installation.
-* Download the website from LANG_IDE_WEBSITE_GIT_REPO/archive/master.zip, unpack the archive and use the `releases` directory as a Local repository instead of the Update Site URL.
-However, you will need to redownload the archive above whenever you want to update LANG_IDE_NAME to a newer version.
+ 1. Download the website from LANG_IDE_WEBSITE_GIT_REPO/archive/master.zip, unpack the archive and use the `releases` directory as a Local repository instead of the Update Site URL.
+Uncheck the option "Contact all updates sites during installation to find required software" so only the local repository is used.

-* Download an Eclipse installation which already contains CDT (C Development Tools), so it doesn't have to be installed at the same time as LANG_IDE_NAME.
+  * Note however: you will likely need to re-download the archive above whenever you want to update LANG_IDE_NAME to a newer version.